ciDSproj/ciDSproj.github.io/_dataanalytics/dataanalytics-1.md

 ---
 title: "Online Sales Analysis"
-excerpt: "The analysis2 covers retrieving data from a database, data manipulation, visualizations and answering the business questions.<br/>
+excerpt: "The analysis covers retrieving data from a database, data manipulation, visualizations and answering the business questions.<br/>

 <img src='/images/sales4.png'>"
-collection: portfolio
+collection: dataanalytics
 ---

 The project contains the analysis of the Online Sales Dataset which provides an overview of global online sales transactions across different product categories between January and August 2024.